Zuiikin' English: Background

 In 1987, Fuji Television, call sign JOCX-TV, branded their late-night/early-morning slots collectively as JOCX-TV2 (meaning "alternative JOCX-TV") in an effort to market the traditionally unprofitable time slots and give opportunities to young creators to express their new ideas.
 The broadcaster produced numerous experimental programs on low budgets under this and follow-on brands until 1995.
 One such program tried to help viewers to fall asleep while another showed an actor reading out a well-known novel and nothing else.
 Zuiikin' English was born under these circumstances.

 Format

 At the beginning of the show, Fernandez Verde, the host, explains his theory of language learning.
 He proclaims that different cultures use muscles in different proportions due to their customs.
 For example, in one episode he states Japanese people have stronger lower back muscles (from bowing and keeping a lower posture), and a different leg muscle structure (due to squatting for long periods of time).
-He believes that using those muscles while learning a culture's language will create strong associations in one's mind and hasten learning.
+He claims that using those muscles while learning a language will create strong associations in one's mind and hasten learning.

-Then a sketch starts like an ordinary language lesson program.
-Every time a new English phrase is introduced, the sketch pauses and switches to the Zuiikin Gals, a threesome gymnastic exercise team.
-The girls perform synchronized exercises while smiling and chanting the phrase.
-The choice of phrases include the following: